CloudwickDK/HaddopCluster/README.md

 Reverse tunelling:

-You can jump host using ProxyCommand.
-If we add the following line on ~/.ssh/config for each remote host we want to connect to through the intermediate node (openstack).
+You can jump host using ProxyCommand, by adding the following line on ~/.ssh/config for each remote host we want to connect to through the intermediate node (openstack).
 ProxyCommand ssh -q -W %h:%p openstack

 50070 port